Why do you think that Jesus will return to earth on a Yom Kippur or Day of Atonement and in conjunction with the blowing of the Seventh Trumpet?

 On the Day of Atonement a year later, Jesus will return to earth to destroy the Gog/Magog hordes coming against Israel (Ezekiel 38:14-16, 39:1,2) and Jerusalem (Zechariah 14:2).
-On this day, Yeshua the Messiah will tread the winepress of God's wrath (Isaiah 63:1-6; Revelation 14:19,20, 19:11-13,15) all the way from Bozrah to Jerusalem.
-Then He will stand on the Mount of Olives, just east of Jerusalem (14:4), and He will be King over the entire earth (14:9).
-The Father in heaven will install His Son, the Anointed One, as King on His holy hill of Zion, contrary to the ragings of all who are against Him, and He will rule them firmly with an "iron scepter" (Psalm 2:1-9; Genesis 49:10).
+On this day, Yeshua the Messiah will tread the winepress of God's wrath (Isaiah 63:1-6; Revelation 14:19,20, 19:11-13,15) all the way from Bozrah to Jerusalem, which is how his garments will get spattered with blood.
+Then He will stand on the Mount of Olives, just east of Jerusalem (Zechariah 14:4), and He will be King over the entire earth (14:9).
+The Father in heaven will install His Son, the Anointed One, as King on His holy hill of Zion (Zechariah 8:3), contrary to the ragings of all who are against Him, and He will rule them firmly with an "iron scepter" (Psalm 2:1-9; Genesis 49:10).

 Return to Email Questions and Ted’s Responses

 Go to Ted’s Bible Commentaries and Other Links